andrewpmilne/project-three-anagrams-game/README.md

 ![leaderboard](readme-resources/leaderboard.png)

 ### Error Messages
-Red coloured Validation Error messages are a feature that can be seen at various points in the game.
+Red Error messages are a feature that can be seen at various points in the game.
 They avoid errors that would have consequences at a later point in the program (such as a username with more than 20 characters) and give a clear message to the user about what they need to type for the game to continue.
 Colorama was implemented so that they could be written in red and stand out to the user.

 ![example of validation error](readme-resources/validation-one.png)